Tomb Raider King: Antagonists

+An agent of the Vatican and a former member of Joo-Heon's team.
+Although he betrayed his team alongside Yang Chen, Joo-Heon was unaware of his treachery.

 Media

 Web novel

-Tomb Raider King was first serialized in Kakao's digital comic and fiction platform KakaoPage since November 1, 2016.
+Written by Sanji Jiksong, Tomb Raider King was first serialized in Kakao's digital comic and fiction platform KakaoPage since November 1, 2016.
 The novel was licensed in English by Wuxiaworld and released from December 14, 2019, to May 22, 2021.

 Webtoon

 A webtoon adaptation launched in KakaoPage on June 30, 2019, and concluded its first season on January 30, 2023; its second season began on February 9, 2023, concluding on March 27, 2023, with its 412th chapter.
 Its first collected volume was released by Redice Studio on January 5, 2021.
 It is published on Tapas in English.
 The collected volumes have been licensed and published in North America by Yen Press since November 22, 2022.